Fence Materials Pros and Cons

 Fences are an important finishing touch for every home.
 Depending on your particular needs, the right fence will provide privacy, security, and/or curb appeal.
 Learn more about the exciting options for fence materials on the market today (below) and find the best for your property.
 Then decide whether to install it yourself or hire an expert fencing contractor.

 Pros: Wood fence is good-looking, natural, sturdy, and affordable.
 Wood is readily available; for a truly eco-friendly wood fence, choose a species that is locally grown and sustainable.
 Easy to work with and to finish according to your individual color preference, wood is oenof the fence materials most widely accepted by HOAs.

 Cons: A wood fence is high maintenance (needs regular painting or varnishing) and is vulnerable to warping, rot, fire, and insect infestation.
-Without actively maintaining a wooden fence, you’ll need to hire a nearby fence repair specialist to make bigger repairs.
+Without actively maintaining a wooden fence, you’ll need to hire a local fence company nearby to provide a specialist to make bigger repairs.

 Pros: Composite fence looks a lot like wood, without the hassle of painting or staining.
 Many brands are made from as much as 95 percent recycled content (wood fiber and plastic), via a waste-free manufacturing process.
 Both strong and durable, composite fence is also rot-, weather-, wind-, and insect-resistant.

 Cons: You’ll find that composite fence is costly (twice the cost of pressure-treated lumber).
 Fences made of composite tend to fade, scratch, and stain easily.
 Because it is non-porous, composite fence is hard to touch up with paint.

 Pros: A vinyl fence offers the advantages of being easy-care (just hose it clean), weather resistant, insect-proof, and durable.
 Vinyl fences come in a wide range of styles.
 This fencing is approved by many home owners associations.

 Cons: Vinyl fence is not as natural looking or as affordable as a wood fence.
 Color selection is limited.
 Vinyl is not considered eco-friendly and is difficult to recycle.
 Poorer quality vinyl fence can be damaged by UV rays and excessive heat or cold.